Sinead O'Connor (Hollyoaks): 2018–2019

 Sinead is refused bail and is locked up.
 In June, Sami tries to convince her to plead guilty but she ignores his advice.
 Diane tries to make her plead guilty by bringing Hannah to visit her.
 Sinead confides in Diane that she doesn't think she will be able to beat Laurie.
-Sinead breaksdown and trashes her cell and she tells Sami that she isn't going to court.
+Sinead breaks down and trashes her cell and she tells Sami that she isn't going to court.
 However, she changes her mind when Sami brings Laurie's past victim Georgia to visit her.
 Sinead is released on bail but is furious to learn from Liberty that Sami got Georgia to sign a non-disclosure agreement and storms off.
 Laurie approaches Georgia and scares her off and Sinead breaks down in front of Diane who promises to get back at Laurie.

 Diane confronts Laurie at the prom in front of the guests.
 He follows her into the bathroom and tries to rape her.
 Sinead and Sienna arrive at the school and hear Diane's screams.
 Diane runs onto the balcony and is followed by Laurie who is followed by Sinead and Sienna.
 Sinead pulls Laurie off Diane but he pushes her onto Sienna.
 Sinead eventually pushes Laurie, causing him to fall off the balcony.
 Sinead rushes to his aid but Sienna and Diane try to convince her to leave him to die.
 The police arrive and Sinead admits to pushing him and she is arrested.
 She is refused bail but when she is being taken to her cell, Sally St. Claire (Annie Wallace) and Liberty arrive with CCTV from the school proving that Laurie tried to rape Diane.
 Laurie survives the fall and is charged for attempted rape.
 Laurie later escapes from prison and kidnaps Sinead.
 However, Sinead fights back and escapes after Laurie lost control of the car and crash.
 Laurie collapses and dies at the scene, devastating Sinead.
 Sinead began a relationship with Sami.
 When Finn is released from prison and moves back into Diane's, Sinead refuse to forgive him and moves in with Sami and his family.
 Sinead stood up for Sami and his family when Ste, Jonny Baxter and Sid Sumner targets at the Maaliks.
 Sami proposes and Sinead and they became engaged.
 Sinead bans Ste from seeing Hannah, and announce her engagement to him.